Hats off: Donskoi scores 3 in 1st, Avs beat Coyotes 9-3

 That’s a lot of clothes to pack.

-“Nine dress shirts, just in case I spill a couple of coffees on it,” Arizona coach Rick Tocchet said.
+“Nine dress shirts, just in case I spill a couple of coffees on it,” Tocchet said.

 There will be some team activities, too — protocol safe, of course.